qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator.rst

 * Creation and update of "po" files based on marked strings in the class files.
 * Inclusion of translation information in the generated application.
-* Dynamic creation of localization data based on the standardized informations available at unicode.org.
+* Dynamic creation of localization data based on the standardized information available at unicode.org.
 The "main" package of CLDR which is used, is locally mirrored in the SDK.

 .. _pages/tool/generator/generator#parts: